-- 4. Which of the following would not be considered a pest related problem? - (a) structural and property damage - (b) health & environmental risks and impaired function of things we use - (c) illegible pesticide labels and leaking containers - 5.
-Which of the following would be vertebrate pests? - (a) Ants and termites - (b) Rats and mice - (c) Bed bugs and flies
+- 5. Which of the following would not be considered a pest related problem?

+- (a) structural and property damage

+- (b) health & environmental risks and impaired function of things we use
-6. Pests need in order to survive

-- (a) food, water, shelter and harborage - (b) dark spaces and moderate temperatures - (c) sunlight, moderate rain and low wind conditions - 7.
-Metamorphosis is - (a) the process describing how rats and mice grow - (b) the process describing how snails and slugs grow - (c) the process describing how roaches and other insects grow

-- 8. Adult spiders, ticks, centipedes and millipedes
+- (c) illegible pesticide labels and leaking containers

+- 6. Which of the following would be vertebrate pests?

-- (a) have three pair of legs and three distinct body segments
+- (a) Ants and termites

-- (b) have a head that bears mouthparts, eyes and antennae
+- (b) Rats and mice

-- (c) are not considered insects
+- (c) Bed bugs and flies

-- 9. A pathogen is
+- 7. Pests need in order to survive

-- (a) something bad
+- (a) food, water, shelter and harborage

-- (b) a disease-causing organism
+- (b) dark spaces and moderate temperatures

-- (c) an organism found on paths

-10. Mouthparts vary among insect groups so you can

-- (a) tell insects apart - (b) identify a pest insect and the sort of damage it does - (c) identify what kind of food each likes to eat - 11.
-The varroa mite is a serious pest in

-(a) homes

-- (b) greenhouses growing ornamentals (flowers) - (c) honeybee colonies
+- (c) sunlight, moderate rain and low wind conditions

+- 8. Metamorphosis is - (a) the process describing how rats and mice grow - (b) the process describing how snails and slugs grow - (c) the process describing how roaches and other insects grow - 9.
+Pests can cause many different kinds of damage.
+Which of the following would not be considered a type of problem pests could cause? - (a) structural damage, property damage, health risks - (b) food concerns, health risks, high expense - (c) environmental risks, reduced aesthetics, impaired functions of things we use - 10.
+In insect metamorphosis, which stage can reproduce? - (a) egg - (b) larvae, or nymph - (c) adult - 11.
+Adult spiders, ticks, centipedes and millipedes - (a) have three pair of legs and three distinct body segments - (b) have a head that bears mouthparts, eyes and antennae - (c) are not considered insects - 12.
+A pathogen is - (a) something bad - (b) a disease-causing organism - (c) an organism found on paths - 13.
+Mouthparts vary among insect groups so you can - (a) tell insects apart - (b) identify a pest insect and the sort of damage it does - (c) identify what kind of food each likes to eat - 14.
+The varroa mite is a serious pest in - (a) homes - (b) greenhouses growing ornamentals (flowers) - (c) honeybee colonies

-12. Nematodes
+15. Nematodes

 - (a) are sometimes found infesting homes

 - (b) can be parasites of pets and livestock

 - (c) are relatively easy to control

-- 13. Which of the following are the smallest pests?
+- 16. Which of the following are the smallest pests?

 - (a) algae

 - (b) woody weeds

 - (c) microorganisms like fungi and bacteria

-- 14. The terms annual, biennial and perennial refer to different
+- 17. The terms annual, biennial and perennial refer to different

 - (a) processes describing how grass grows

 - (b) processes describing how trees grow

 - (c) processes how plants grow

+- 18. The term instar refers to

+- (a) insects shedding (molting) their exoskeletons

+- (b) a certain stage of plant growth (particularly weeds)

+- (c) a type of insect mouthpart